 And because they use nylon strings, the body doesn’t need to be braced like that of an acoustic that uses steel.
 This is because nylon strings don’t have to be as tense as steel.

-But just like the electric guitar, a steel string acoustic and nylon classical will require maintenance.
+But just like the electric guitar, an acoustic will require maintenance.
 All 3 of the types we have touched on have parts that will wear out by design and will need to be replaced.

-Frets, strings, tuning head assemblies, and bridge parts are all destined to need replacement.
+Frets, strings, tuning head assemblies, and bridge parts will eventually need replacement.